-It's worth noting that for some people, the symptoms of T2D are so mild that many don't even know they have the disease; according to the CDC, an estimated one in five people with diabetes don’t know they have it.
+It's worth noting that for some people, the symptoms of T2D are absent or so mild that many don't even know they have the disease; according to Diabetes Australia.
+The American CDC notes an estimated one in five people with diabetes don’t know they have it.
 Likewise, prediabetes and gestational diabetes often occur without symptoms, so many people aren’t initially aware they have these conditions.

 How can diabetes be prevented?

 Researchers don’t know enough about T1D yet to advise on how to prevent it—or whether it’s even preventable.
-The story differs for prediabetes or T2D.
-Research shows that even losing just 5% to 7% of your body weight (that's 10 to 14 pounds for a 200-pound person) reduces your risk of developing T2D.
+The story differs for prediabetes and T2D.
+Research shows that even losing just 5% to 7% of your body weight reduces your risk of developing T2D.

-One way to do that is through a customized weight-loss program.
-In a clinical trial in the American Journal of Public Health, the WW program helped adults with prediabetes lose weight and significantly improve their blood sugar levels at six and 12 months, staving off T2D.
+One way to do that is through a customised diabetes weight-loss program.
+In a clinical trial in the American Journal of Public Health, the WeightWatchers program helped adults with prediabetes lose weight and significantly improve their blood sugar levels at six and 12 months, holding off T2D.

 How is diabetes diagnosed?

-Doctors rely on several blood tests for diabetes—the fasting blood sugar test being the most common of the bunch.
+Doctors rely on several blood tests for diabetes—the fasting blood sugar test being the most common.
 This test measures the amount of glucose in your blood after an overnight fast (i.e., not eating).
 The scoring goes like this:

 - A blood sugar level of 99 mg/dL (milligrams per deciliter) or less is considered normal.

-Your physician will likely check your A1C levels too.
-Sugar binds to the hemoglobin in your blood, so if your blood sugar levels are elevated, your A1C levels will be too.
+Your doctor will likely check your A1C levels too.
+Sugar binds to the haemoglobin in your blood, so if your blood sugar levels are elevated, your A1C levels will be too.
 The A1C test gives doctors an average of your blood sugar levels over three months.